cwi-dis/cwipc/readme.md

 #### Linux

 There is a script `scripts/install-thirdparty-ubuntu2404.sh` that installs all requirements on Ubuntu 24.04.

+Also run `scripts/install-orbbecsdk-ubuntu2404.sh` if you want to use Orbbec cameras.

 For other Linux variants please inspect this script and ensure the correct packages are installed.

 #### MacOS

-There is a script `scripts/install-thirdparty-osx1015.sh` that installs all requirements on MacOS 10.15 or later.
+There is a script `scripts/install-thirdparty-macos.sh` that installs all requirements on MacOS 14 or later.
 This script requires [HomeBrew](https://brew.sh) and the XCode Command Line Tools.
 Installing HomeBrew will help you install the command line tools.

-Also run `scripts/install-orbbecsdk-osx.sh` if you want to use Orbbec cameras.
+Also run `scripts/install-orbbecsdk-macos.sh` if you want to use Orbbec cameras.
+For older versions of MacOS it may be possible to get cwipc working, but it is going to be hard work, mainly because of lack of support from _HomeBrew_.

 ### Android